wacncontent/CustomizeTool/output/articles/notification-hubs/notification-hubs-aspnet-backend-ios-rich-push.md

             }
         }

-> [AZURE.NOTE]  (optional) Refer to [How to embed and access resources by using Visual C#](http://support.microsoft.com/kb/319292) for more information on how to add and obtain project resources.
+> [AZURE.NOTE](/documentation/articles/optional) Refer to [How to embed and access resources by using Visual C#](http://support.microsoft.com/kb/319292) for more information on how to add and obtain project resources.

 7. In **NotificationsController.cs**, redefine **NotificationsController**  with the following snippets.
 This sends an initial silent rich notification id to device and allows client-side retrieval of image: